gazaskygeeks/Coding-Foundations-course/coursebook/Week 02/session-04/typesOfStyles.md

 **There are three ways to do that:**

-**<span style='color: #30336b'>1- Inline styles:</span>** used to apply a unique style to a specific HTML element, you’ll only need to add the style attribute to the HTML tag, for example:
+**<span>1- Inline styles:</span>** used to apply a unique style to a specific HTML element, you’ll only need to add the style attribute to the HTML tag, for example:

 ```HTML
     <section style="border: 5px solid black">